Marsh16/image-scanner/README.md

 The API will be executed and you will have this available endpoints:

-- POST `http://localhost:7070/scan` - Input your image "file": image_file (form-data)
+- POST `http://localhost:7070/scan` - Input your image "file": image (base64 string)

 ### Deployment